kevin-ehab/Web-Expense-Tracker/README.md

 - A static/ folder with:
   - `login.css`
+  - a `JS` file for almost each html file
   - charts/ folder for saving generated charts
 ### 4. Run the App
 ```bash